stewyb314/trc/docs/Design.md

 The API receives the incoming request from a client.
 It authenticates the request and calls the appropriate method in the Job Manager.

 ## Auth Service
-The Auth Service is responsible for verifying the connected client has permissions to run commands on the server.
+The auth service is responsible for verifying the connected client has permissions to run commands on the server.
 On startup, the auth service reads in a list of authorized client certificates.
 When a request comes in, the public key is obtained from the request and passed to Auth Service.
 If the key matches one of the known certificates, a unique user ID is returned.
 The ID is then attached to each job as they are started.
 The user ID then used to prevent a user from getting a different user's command info.